adityadesity/MumbaiHomeValuefy/README.md

 - **Backend**: Flask framework for handling HTTP requests and serving the model.
 - **Frontend**: HTML, CSS, Bootstrap for the user interface.
 - **Analytics**: Power BI for creating and hosting the real-time analytics dashboard.
-- **Cloud Hosting**: Microsoft Azure for hosting both the app and the Power BI dashboard.
+- **Cloud Hosting**: Microsoft Azure for hosting the Power BI dashboard.

 ## Installation